Sukhamo Devi: Production

 Sukhamo Devi marks the directorial debut of Venu Nagavally.
 The film is based on his own life experience.

 Soundtrack

 The soundtrack was composed by music Raveendran to the lyrics penned by O. N. V. Kurup.
-The soundtrack was well received and includes in the evergreen melodies of all time in Malayalam film music.
-K. J. Yesudas and K. S. Chithra have lent their voice for the soundtracks of the film.
+The soundtrack was well received and includes the evergreen melodies of all time in Malayalam film music.
+K. J. Yesudas and K. S. Chithra have lent their voice to the soundtracks.